influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 Removed meta node at cluster-meta-node-02:8091
 ```

-The command removes the meta node at `cluster-meta-node-02:8091` from an existing cluster.
-In the example, we respond yes (`y`) to the prompt that asks if we'd like to remove the meta node from the cluster.

 ###### Force removing an unresponsive meta node from a cluster

+The command force removes the meta node running at the TCP address `cluster-meta-node-02:8089` and HTTP address `cluster-meta-node-02:8091` from the cluster.
+In the example, we respond yes (`y`) to the prompt that asks if we'd like to force remove the meta node from the cluster.
+Note that if the meta node at `cluster-meta-node-02:8091` restarts, it may interfere with the cluster.
+Only perform a force removal of a meta node if the node is not reachable and unrecoverable.

 ```
 $ influxd-ctl remove-meta -force -tcpAddr cluster-meta-node-02:8089 cluster-meta-node-02:8091